tuan188/MGCleanArchitecture/README.md

 }
 ```

-Note: For simplicity we put the Gateway protocols and implementations in the same files.
-In fact, Gateway protocols should be at the Domain layer and implementations at the Data layer.
+_Note: For simplicity we put the Gateway protocols and implementations in the same files.
+In fact, Gateway protocols should be at the Domain Layer and implementations at the Data Layer._

 ### Data Layer

 <img width="500" alt="Data Layer" src="images/data.png">

 Data Layer contains Gateway Implementations and one or many Data Stores.
 Gateways are responsible for coordinating data from different Data Stores.
 Data Store can be Remote or Local (for example persistent database).
-Data Layer depends only on the Domain Layer
+Data Layer depends only on the Domain Layer.

-#### Gateway Implementations.
+#### Gateway Implementations

 ```swift
 struct ProductGateway: ProductGatewayType {